 If the written exam is failed on this second attempt, the student must withdraw from the program.

-Having successfully completed the comprehensive exam, the student is expected to produce a 20-40 page proposal (plus bibliography) of the thesis research.
-The proposal is normally due no later than the end of the 7th term.
-The proposal must be approved by the student's Advisory Committee before work can commence on the thesis.
+Proposal: If the student completed a thesis proposal as part of their Qualifying exam they will be expected to submit a final, further refined version of the proposal to satisfy the proposal milestone requirement.
+If no preliminary proposal was submitted, the student is expected to produce a 30-40 page proposal (plus bibliography) of the thesis research.
+The proposal is normally due no later than the end of the 7th term and must be approved by the student's Advisory Committee before work can commence on the thesis.

 Specific dates will vary each year.